xiaogit00/covalent-docs/docs/content/project-showcase/nftree.md

 &nbsp;
 ### Use of Covalent API
 Hitting API and getting json to convert block numbers to dates, get historical prices in date ranges.
-Used the COvalent API to get NFT holdings for an address to display images in wallet/gallert.
+Used the Covalent API to get NFT holdings for an address to display images in wallet/gallery.

 &nbsp;
 ### Event